Steps to apply for the section 8 application

 · Extremely low-income group: Your income is 70% less than the median income of your region.
 This means, according to 2007 figures, if you are a single person family and your annual income doesn’t exceed $22,300 then you belong to the extremely low-income group.
 Similarly if there are five family members and the annual income is $34,400 then your family belongs to the extremely low-income group.

 You can obtain various income limitation charts from the housing authority offices.
 This is crucial information.
-You can also obtain it in the near future by registering for all access to our free email updates along with other important and useful information for registered users only.
+You can learn more tips about how to obtain section 8 housing quickly here.

 Priority is given to the extremely low income group.
 But basically these are the three groups that qualify for Section 8 Housing Vouchers.

 Watch: Video Summary of How to Apply For Section 8 – Then read below for full details